 • Sterling Irons® #8 through SW are all one piece cast carbon steel body cavity back irons made in 5° loft increments to also ensure not hitting the ball too far for these clubs compared to their slightly shorter lengths in a conventional set.

-• Sterling Irons® Single Length is designed to be built to the golfer’s choice of either 37" (7-iron) or 36.5" (8-iron) or in between.
-These are shorter lengths than other single length sets by intent to offer better shot consistency and a higher percentage of on center hits for each club.
+• Sterling Irons® Single Length is designed to be built to 36.5" (8-iron).
+This is a shorter length than other single length sets by intent to offer better shot consistency and a higher percentage of on center hits for each club.
 With the high COR #5, 6, 7 the shorter single length of the Sterling Irons® won’t result in a loss of distance compared to the golfer’s #5, 6, 7 irons in a conventional length set.

 • All of the Sterling Irons® clubheads are bendable for lie and loft by +/- 2°.
 Not only is this critical for proper lie angle fitting for every golfer, it is also a way to tweak the distances and distance gaps between irons.
 Golfers come in a variety of different clubhead speeds and angles of attack into the ball.